Author |

 Location: United States of America

 I think that's a pretty good rule, but everyone would have to agree up front.
-After the choice for the 2004 team is finalized we can pose the question to those who want to participate. |
+After the choice for the 2004 team is finalized we can pose the question to those who want to participate.

-_________________ aka Rob (NAF #248)
+aka Rob (NAF #248)

 President of the Lord Borak Fan Club